 L. Mandatory revocation for possession of controlled substance or firearm or refusal to comply with drug testing.
 If the defendant possesses a controlled substance, possesses a firearm and/or refuses to comply with drug testing, thereby violating the conditions of his probation a mandatory revocation hearing pursuant to 22 CNCA § 991C and upon recommendation of the probation officer shall be conducted.
-The Court may modify or enlarge the conditions of probation or revoke the sentence of probation and resentence the defendant.
+The Court may modify or enlarge the conditions of probation and resentence the defendant.